Code-Institute-Submissions/StevieinWaterford-battleship_JanResub/README.md

 • Heroku to run the project on an external terminal

-• W3 Schools to learn more about Python and indentation and functions
+• W3 Schools to learn more about Python, indentation and functions

 • PEP8 online checker to check my results and to see if my Python Code was formatted correctly

 ## Bugs